Yameen-khan/django-gym-project/README.md

 ## Contact

-If you have any questions or need further assistance, please reach out to us at [email protected]
+If you have any questions or need further assistance, please reach out to us at yameenkhan9@gmail.com

 Happy fitness journey with FitFusion!